MichielNoback/java_jupyterbook/03_apis/exceptions.md

 catch (<RESOURCE EXCEPTION>) { }
 ```

 This form assures that a resource will be closed() after the try{} block exits, with or without error.

-See the post on IO for its usage.
+See the next chapter {doc}`/03_apis/io` for details on its usage.